 The New York Times wrote that State Counsellor Aung San Suu Kyi’s opposition to the reporters’ release was a key reason they remained in prison.
-It’s not clear she was directly opposed to their release – she may have been unable to help.
-Regardless, the NLD government and the military are pushing the country’s freedom of the press into crisis.
+Regardless, the NLD government and the military are pushing the country’s media into crisis.
 The case shows that when someone threatens the military’s agenda, the rule of law falls by the wayside.

 Though Suu Kyi’s role in the case remains unclear, it mars her reputation

-It’s unclear whether Aung San Suu Kyi played a role in securing the pardon for the reporters.
+It’s unclear whether Aung San Suu Kyi played a role in keeping Wa Lone and Kyaw Soe Oo in prison or helped to secure their pardon.
 The evidence that she opposed their release is weak, but she was also unwilling to outright support it.

-Aung San Suu Kyi had insisted on the completion of the legal appeals process before she could get involved in the case, irrespective of the journalists’ access to a fair trial.
+Aung San Suu Kyi had insisted on the completion of the legal appeals process before she could get involved in the case, despite the fact that the journalists lacked access to a fair trial.

-The case against the reporters was built on the fact that they had papers containing state secrets.
-The two were then charged under the 1923 Official Secrets Act.
-But a police captain testified that the reporters were entrapped.
-The captain was then convicted for violating the police disciplinary code and sentenced to a year in jail.
+The case against the reporters was built on the fact that they were in possession of papers containing state secrets and the two were charged under the 1923 Official Secrets Act.
+A police captain testified that the reporters were entrapped but the captain was then convicted for violating the police disciplinary code and sentenced to a year in jail.